 In 2014/15 the police and LCC introduced a multi-agency CSE team.
 The inception of the CSE team has assisted the YOS in improving the identification of young people being at risk of involvement in CSE.
 The introduction of the multi agency strategy has led to the YOS issuing guidance to staff and introducing 2 service champions whose primary role is to assist in the co-ordination of the service response to CSE.
 To link into current developments the service continues to develop practice to improve identification of CSE by building links to the initial YOS assessment, and in turn improve referral pathways to the CSE team.
-The service is also linked into developing the partnership response to CSE through involvement in the weekly multi agency operational CSE meeting.
+The service is also linked into developing the partnership response to CSE through involvement in multi-agency operational CSE meeting.

 User voice

 Listening to and understanding feedback from young people will be a key part of developing the service moving forward.
-The YOS is committed to undertaking an annual esurvey with a minimum of 20% of young people case managed by the service.
-The 2015 survey was very positive, highlighting high satisfaction levels in young people, in relation to their views being heard, work related to their safeguarding and wellbeing, and support work relating to their accommodation issues.
-However an area identified for development was linked to barriers to engagement, where a third of young people felt that there reading or general learning capacity made it difficult for them to participate.
-This is an identified area of development for the service, and the forthcoming priorities will be to develop more detailed user feedback and develop assessment through use of the tools introduced through Assett Plus.
+The YOS is committed to undertaking an annual e-survey with a minimum of 20% of young people case managed by the service.
+The 2016 survey was very positive, highlighting high satisfaction levels in young people, in relation to their views being heard, work related to their safeguarding and wellbeing, and support work relating to their accommodation issues.

+The area for development is linked to barriers to engagement, where in 2015 a third of young people felt that there reading or general learning capacity made it difficult for them to participate, this has reduced to a fifth in 2016.
+This is an ongoing area of development for the service, and the priorities will be develop by improving access to ETE and improved use of assessment through use of the tools in ASSET Plus.